EMP White LogoErin Morrison Photography Logo

 How to Have an Unplugged Wedding

 In today’s world, smartphones are everywhere.
-They are in our pockets when we eat dinner and, in our hands, when we should be spending time with family.
-It is for this reason; that many couples are deciding they would rather not share their special wedding day bliss with smartphones.
+They are in our pockets when we eat dinner and in our hands when we should be spending time with family.
+For this reason, many couples decide not to share their special wedding day bliss with smartphones.
 They want their guests to attend without dinging notifications, annoying ringtones, and camera phone clicks.
-Erin Morrison Photography understands and we are here to provide you with helpful tips on how to have an unplugged wedding.
+Erin Morrison Photography understands and we are here to provide you with helpful tips on having an unplugged wedding.
 Yes, you can do it without upsetting your guests!

 6 Benefits of Having an Unplugged Wedding

-An “Unplugged Wedding” is a wedding where guests are encouraged to turn off cell phones and other electronic devices.
+An “Unplugged Wedding” is where guests are encouraged to turn off cell phones and other electronic devices.
 Is an unplugged wedding right for you?
 Only you know the answer to this big question.
 As with most things “wedding-related”, you have tough decisions to make.
-There are many reasons couples now feel that a phone is best left in their pockets.
-Some of the most basic include: Keep Guests “In the Moment”.
-Too often we get distracted by smartphones and by leaving them out of the wedding, you know your guests are just going to be there to share your joy.
+Couples now feel that a phone is best left in their pockets for many reasons.
+Some of the most basic include keeping Guests “in the moment.”
+Too often, we get distracted by smartphones, and by leaving them out of the wedding, you know your guests will just be there to share your joy.

 Ensures Everyone Can See You

 When a bride walks down the aisle, guests want to see her.
 They don’t want to see your aunt Bessy’s cell phone while she tries to capture the moment for herself.
 Not to mention, we know you would rather see all eyes on you in your gorgeous dress.
-We know, that when you look back at your wedding day memories, you don’t want to see a phone, tablet, iPad, or camera covering the face of those you care about.
+When you look back at your wedding day memories, you know you don’t want to see a phone, tablet, iPad, or camera covering the faces of those you care about.
 You want to see their joy, their tears, and their support.

 Will Keep Guests in Their Seat

 Remember your parents standing in the aisle of your school play?
-When they were trying to capture photographs or video of your performance on stage?
-Your wedding day is going to be similar, but on a bigger scale.
+When were they trying to capture photographs or video of your performance on stage?
+Your wedding day will be similar, but on a bigger scale.
 More family members will be standing in the aisle or hanging out there to get the perfect angle.
 This can make a big mess of things when all they should be doing is listening while you express what’s in your heart before everyone.

 You Have More Control